cake17/cake17.github.io/README.md

     //To update foundation with all its dependancy in bower_components bower update
-    // and copy files from bower_components/foundation/_scss to assets/_scss to update them (see to do it wuth grunt or gulp)
+    // and copy files from bower_components/foundation/_scss to dev/_scss to update them (see to do it wuth grunt or gulp)

     // To install gem dependancies for jekyll bundle install

-    // To run a webserver
-    bundle exec jekyll serve --baseurl ''
+    // To run a webserver (add --watch while developping) bundle exec jekyll serve --baseurl ''